nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   custom behaviour.
 * The command first reads a JSON file to obtain the names via `createJsonObject()` method from the superclass.
-* The `displaySchoolList()` method will iterate over the keys of the database which contians the University names, upon acquiring the keys, they will be printed over the CLI.
+* The `displaySchoolList()` method will iterate over the keys of the database which contains the University names, upon acquiring the keys, they will be printed over the CLI.
 * There are also assertions and logging in place for error handling.
 * Line Separator is used to ensure readability and ease of use for users.